CASE STUDY

 Model on a runway wearing a shiny, 3D-printed dress that bubbles out at the hips

-The latest, “Hybrid Holism”, collection was inspired by architect Philip Beesley and his “Hylozoic Ground” project which offers a vision of “living technology” and materials which can connect human creations to natural systems.
-In living technology, Iris sees a future where creations in design, art, architecture and fashion will be partly alive and constantly changing.
+The latest collection, “Hybrid Holism,” was inspired by architect Philip Beesley and his “Hylozoic Ground” project, which offers a vision of “living technology” and materials that can connect human creations to natural systems.
+In living technology, Iris sees a future where creations in design, art, architecture, and fashion will be partly alive and constantly changing.

 Iris Van Herpen began her career in 2006 as an intern with Alexander McQueen.
-Since starting her own label in 2007, she has picked up a string of awards, has been elected a guest-member by the Chambre Syndicale de la Haute Couture, has seen her clothing worn by trend-setting celebrities such as Björk and Lady Gaga, and has had her 3D printed dresses named as one of the 50 Best Inventions of 2011 by TIME Magazine.
+Since starting her own label in 2007, she has picked up a string of awards, been elected a guest member by the Chambre Syndicale de la Haute Couture, seen her clothing worn by trend-setting celebrities such as Björk and Lady Gaga, and had her 3D-printed dresses named as one of the 50 Best Inventions of 2011 by TIME Magazine.

-To learn more about Iris Van Herpen: http://www.irisvanherpen.com/
+To learn more about Iris Van Herpen, visit http://www.irisvanherpen.com/

-And, to learn more about Julia Koerner: http://www.juliakoerner.com/
+To learn more about Julia Koerner, visit http://www.juliakoerner.com/

 Share on: